 Performance Review

-Sole is not a newcomer to the treadmill marketplace.
-They’ve been selling treads in the United States for several decades now.
-With hundreds of thousands of treadmills sold worldwide.
-Considered a budget friendly brand.
-What their treadmills may lack in HD color displays they make up for in warranty and reputation for quality.
-Below is a more in depth review of the Sole F63 vs F80.
+Sole is no newcomer to the treadmill marketplace, having been a prominent player in the United States for several decades.
+With hundreds of thousands of treadmills sold worldwide, it’s considered a budget-friendly brand.
+While their treadmills may lack high-definition color displays, they compensate with exceptional warranties and a reputation for quality.
+Below, you’ll find a more in-depth comparison of the Sole F63 and F80.

 Sole F63

-Once running, the F63 felt great.
-The deck was smooth and soft.
-And again, the overall size and quality of the entire treadmill surprised me.
-It really does run like a higher end treadmill with lower end tech features.
-One thing that did stand out to me was the length of the safety side bars.
-I get why they made them short, for saving space when folding up.
-But I’d be hesitant to push my speed and incline with how short they are.
-Sole has also included buttons on the side rails, which are great for quickly changing seeds.
-But it makes the safety area even shorter.
+Once in motion, the F63 felt fantastic.
+The deck was smooth and cushioned, and the overall size and quality of the treadmill exceeded my expectations.
+It operated like a high-end treadmill despite its basic technological features.
+One noteworthy aspect was the length of the safety side bars.
+While I understand the space-saving design when folding up, I’d exercise caution when increasing speed and incline due to their short length.
+Sole has also thoughtfully included buttons on the side rails for quick speed adjustments, although this further reduces the safety area.

 Sole F80

-The Sole F80 is a comfortably sized treadmill.
-And a bit larger than the F63.
-With the extra size comes a larger running area, heavier weight capacity, and stronger motor.
-The dashboards are almost identical except the F80 has a bit larger screen and extra row of buttons for setting just below it.
-Even with the large size, the side rails are still much shorter than I would like to see.
+The Sole F80 is comfortably sized, even larger than the F63.
+With its increased size, it offers a more spacious running area, a higher weight capacity, and a more robust motor.
+The dashboards are nearly identical, with the F80 boasting a slightly larger screen and an extra row of buttons just below it.
+However, the side rails remain disappointingly short despite the treadmill’s generous dimensions.

 Below are images and videos of the Sole F63 vs F80 treadmills for you to compare.